Foodstand Challenges FAQs

 Can others see my progress?

-How do I invite friends to join a Challenge?
+How do I invite friends to join Foodstand?

 Can I suggest another Challenge for you to launch?

-Can I still post my recipes and good eating ideas?
+Can I post recipes and good eating ideas?

 I’m a food professional.
-Can I still promote my work on Foodstand?
+Can I promote my work on Foodstand?

 I’m a Registered Dietitian/Nutrition professional.
 Can I get involved to help?

 Yes yes yes!
-So many of you are nutrition professionals and registered dietitians who have weighed in on the Challenges, the guidebooks, and how we help more people build better habits.
-Drop us a note at email@example.com with your background and what you’d be interested in supporting.
+We are grateful for all of the nutrition professionals and registered dietitians who have weighed in on the Challenges and guidebooks, and have helped us help more people build better habits.
+Drop us a note at firstname.lastname@example.org with your background and how you’d be interested in supporting our efforts.
 We would love to hear from you.